henrypham1470/DSC680/Projects/Predicting Graduate Admission/readme.md

 # Methods:

 The analysis will involve using classification and regression models to predict graduate admission outcomes.
-Classification models can be used to predict whether a student will be admitted or not based on the input features, while regression models can predict the likelihood of admission or the actual admission probabilities.
-Additionally, the Prophet model can be used for time series analysis if there is a time component in the data.
+Classification models can be used to predict whether a student will be admitted or not based on the input features.

 Data Collection: Gather historical data for graduate admission.